|Alma Mater: Kansas, 1982|

-With the team’s success, Posey has moved into second place on the UMKC all-time wins list and is the only one on the list who holds a winning record.
-In her four seasons, she has amassed a winning record in three consecutive years after the program accumulated just one winning season in the 24 years prior to her arrival.
+With the team’s success, Posey has moved into the top spot on the UMKC all-time wins list and is the only one on the list who holds a winning record.
+In her six seasons, she has amassed a winning record in five consecutive years after the program accumulated just one winning season in the 24 years prior to her arrival.

 Under her direction, Emma Hagedorn was named the WAC Player of the Year and was joined on the First Team All-WAC by Sydney Crimmins and Taryn Miller, while Melissa Hartsel was placed on the Second Team All-WAC.
 Miller, meanwhile, garnered AVCA Division I All-Midwest Region Honorable Mention honors and was named to the CoSIDA Capital One Academic All-District 6 First Team.